Registration - In General

 A copy of your unofficial transcript is in your WINGS Student Center.
 Open the drop-down box in the "Academics" section of your Student Center, click "Transcript: View Unofficial," select "Unofficial Enrollment (Both)," and click "View Report."
 Your transcript will appear as a PDF file in a new tab or window.
 If your transcript does not open, check to see if the pop-up blocker is enabled in your browser.
 Disable the pop-up blocker and try again.

-Note: Former students enrolled prior to the summer of 2009 cannot obtain unofficial transcripts without ordering an official copy first.
-Official copies cost $10 but can be ordered online, by mail, or in person.
+Note: Former students cannot obtain an unofficial transcript.
+Official copies cost $10 and can be ordered online, by mail, or in person.
 If you want an unofficial copy to accompany the official one, please request that in the special instructions on the paper form.
 If ordering electronically, request the transcript come by mail and then upload an attachment containing your request for an unofficial copy to accompany the official one.

 If you are getting this error and everything is in red, you may be attempting to use a broken link in WINGS.
 If you searched for “official transcript” or “transcript” from the WINGS Student Center, that brings up an old form.
 You need to go directly to the working link which is on the first page of your WINGS Student Center.
 On the right hand side of your Student Center, find the "Enrollment Resources" section.
 Click on "Official Transcript."
 On the next page, choose the option to “order or track a transcript.”